The “K” Word

 Your cart is currently empty.

 Hey there all, On the 23rd march, in an attempt to suppress the spread of Coronavirus the Government of Nepal initiated a lockdown of the country which included both heavy travel restrictions/border closures and work stoppages.
-These restrictions loosened recently but then tightened up again once more in the face of a worsening coronavirus situation.
+These restrictions have loosened and tightened in the past though they remain quite stable currently.
 It’s not possible to know how long they’ll last, however they have already created a large backlog of orders and both the current and residual effects are expected to impact the consistency and timeliness of us shipping orders for a few months to come.

-Case numbers in Nepal are low compared to the rest of the world, but while many countries have experienced their first wave of cases and have successfully flattened the curve, our situation has only just hit extreme exponential growth in the last few weeks.
-The government of Nepal took strong and early action to combat the potential spread of coronavirus, however it’s possible they depleted the public’s tolerance of these very harsh measures too early.
+Case numbers in Nepal are low compared to the rest of the world, but while many countries have experienced their first wave of cases and have successfully flattened the curve, our situation has only just hit extreme exponential growth in the last month or so.
+The government of Nepal took strong and early action to combat the potential spread of coronavirus, however it’s possible that without any financial support they depleted the public’s resources and tolerance of these very harsh measures too early.
 This may have led to reduced adherence in the last few weeks and in turn the sudden and serious surge in cases that we’re currently dealing with.
-While it’s always possible that a portion of these increased case numbers have come through higher testing and a revealing of older cases in new areas due to reduced movement restrictions all signs currently point to the shape of the situation having worsened significantly and to worsen even more in the near future.
-While the government already reinstated their most potent previous restrictions it’s not clear if they’ll choose to tighten them more in the face of growing numbers or loosen them to provide more normality considering the harshness of them was not fully effective previously.
+Given the fact that these restrictions have remained steady while case numbers have gotten 30x higher it seems unlikely that the government will return to their previous level of intense lockdown and that we will be able to continue our operations, albeit in a reduced manner.

 It’s very important to the livelihoods of our staff and our community that we continue taking orders and normally as possible, but we’ll need the support and understanding of our customers.
-The amount of actual delay on orders from this is still somewhat unclear, but we’re suggesting a wait time of approximately 9-14 weeks from the date of having placed the order with the potential for that to double should the situation worsen.
+The amount of actual delay on orders has grown slightly since our last update due to an upswing in orders, but we’re suggesting a wait time of approximately 11-16 weeks from the date of having placed the order with the potential for that to double should the situation worsen.
 For any customers affected we’ll be sending out emails with any changes to the situation here and what it’ll mean for orders.
 The reduced workload will also allow us the opportunity to improve our systems and work on website upgrades, so on the other side of this you can expect to see a Kailash that’s stronger than ever.
 Thanks and take care, The Team at Kailash Blades